black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 You should display the Cancel and Discard buttons to the user only if there is some text present in the input fields.

 To begin, within the closeTaskFormBtn event listener, create a formInputsContainValues variable to check if there is a value in the titleInput field or the dateInput field or the descriptionInput field.

+# Step 35
+Create an if statement to check if formInputsContainValues is true.
+If formInputsContainValues is true, indicating that there are changes, use the showModal() method on confirmCloseDialog.
+Otherwise, if there are no changes, call the reset() function to clear the input fields and hide the form modal.